 - Bring a large pot of water to a boil.
 Add the noodles and cook until they are just cooked through.
 Do not overcook.
-Transfer them to a colander and rinse under cold running water.
-Drain the noodles well.
+Transfer them to a colander to drain.
+If you plan to serve the noodles cold, rinse under cold drinkable water and drain well.

 - In a large bowl, toss the noodles with the soy sauce.
 Adjust seasoning with salt and pepper.
 Add 2 tablespoons of the scallion oil; toss to make sure it coats every strand of the noodles.
 Garnish the noodles with the fried scallions and serve.